rzikm/master-thesis/README.md

 	repository.
 You then need to add the directory to the path so that the libraries are loaded by .NET at runtime. refer to OpenSSL's
 	[INSTALL.md](https://github.com/openssl/openssl/blob/master/INSTALL.md) for build prerequisites.
-- Restore nuget packages inside the dotnet runtime repository, these are needed to build unit tests, but not the actual `System.Net.Quic.dll` library.
-- you can also pass `-msquic` option to the script to also build the `msquic` library which is used in benchmarks to compare the implementation performance.
+- you can also pass `-msquic` option to the script to also build the `MsQuic` library which is used in benchmarks to compare the implementation performance.
 Building msquic requires Powershell Core (even on Linux OS).
 Refer to [msquic README](https://github.com/microsoft/msquic) for all prerequisites.